-- Students will receive a minimum of 30 minutes of break time in between classes which are more than two hours in length. - The 30 minutes of break time will be in addition to 30 or 60 minute breaks built into longer classes, if students are required to take a second class or lab after a longer class.
-If students are required to take a second class, SIM lab or Nursing Lab, after a class lasting longer than 3 hours, then a 60 minute break time is required between the scheduled classes. - Instructors will receive a minimum of 60 minutes of break time in between classes and/or labs greater than 2 hours, should they teach more than one class in single day.
+- Students will receive a minimum of 30 minutes of break time in between classes which are more than two hours in length. - The 30 minutes of break time will be in addition to 30 or 60 minute breaks built into longer classes, if students are required to take a second class or lab after a longer class. - Instructors will receive a minimum of 60 minutes of break time in between classes and/or labs greater than 2 hours, should they teach more than one class in single day.